 Adjustments for rates and distances will have to be made for newly planted palms.
 Newly planted palms should not be fertilized until after they put out a new spear.
 Be sure to fertilize only during the growing season.

-In the absence of an available palm fertilizer, use the same rate of a 12-4-8 slow release fertilizer every two months during the growing season.
-Apply epsom salts at 2 to 4 pounds per tree during the in-between months of regular fertilization.
-Apply a product containing the micronutrients needed by palms, such as Ironite Mineral Supplement, during the same months as the epsom salts applications.
+In the absence of an available palm fertilizer, use the same rate of a 12-4-8 slow-release fertilizer every two months during the growing season.
+Apply Epsom salts at 2 to 4 pounds per tree during the in-between months of regular fertilization.
+Apply a product containing the micronutrients needed by palms, such as Southern Ag Essential Minor Nutrients, during the same months as the Epsom salts applications.

-Supplemental magnesium and complete micronutient amendments in the fertilizer are important.
+Supplemental magnesium and complete micronutrient amendments in the fertilizer are important.
 Once symptoms of a deficiency are evident, it can take six months or more for a palm to recover.

 Table 1.
 Copper Fungicides for Palm Disease Control.

 |Copper Soaps||Bonide Liquid Copper Concentrate; & RTU1|

 |Camelot O Fungicide/ Bactericide Concentrate|